bfirsh/funker/README.md

 $ docker build -t add .
 ```

-To run the function, you create a service and put it inside a network:
+To run the function, you create a service:

 ```
 $ docker network create --attachable -d overlay funker
 $ docker service create --name add --network funker add
 ```

-The function is now available at the name `add` to other things running inside the network.
+The function is now available at the name `add` to other things running inside the same network.

 ### Calling a function